scheler/opentelemetry-specification/specification/logs/events/semantic_conventions/browser.md

 This document describes the semantic conventions for browser events.
 The events may be represented either as Span Events or Log Events.

 All events have the following three high-level attributes.
-The domain has a fixed value of `browser`.
 The event name is specified at the beginning of each section below.
-The payload of the event goes in an attribute called `event.data` and the fields described below for each event go into this attribute.
+The payload of the event goes in a nested attribute called `event.data`. `event.data' for each event is listed below.

 | Key  | Value | Description  |
 |---|---|---|